ktomk/pipelines/doc/PIPELINES-CACHES.md

 ### Populate Caches

-It is possible to pre-populate caches by importing files/directories them from the local system (aka warming up caches).
+It is possible to pre-populate caches by importing files/directories from the local system (aka warming up caches).

 This works by creating a tar-file with relative